opensearch-project/documentation-website/_clients/go.md

 # Go client

-The OpenSearch Go client lets you build a Go application that interacts with the data in your OpenSearch cluster.
+The OpenSearch Go client lets you easily connect your Go application with the data in your OpenSearch cluster.

 ## Setup